ncbi-nlp/TrialGPT/README.md

 ## Configuration

-The code has been tested with Python 3.9.13.
-Please first install the required packages by:
+The code has been tested with Python 3.9.13 using CentOS Linux release 7.9.2009 (Core).
+Please first install the required packages by (this would take only several minutes on a normal computer):
 ```bash
 pip install -r requirements.txt
 ```